Viewpoints

 Commentary

 Of the approximated 2.3 million apartments in New York City, almost a million of them are rent-stabilized.
-Unlike rent control, where rent prices are fixed, rent stabilization allows increases at a regulated rate.
+Unlike rent control, under which rent prices are fixed, rent stabilization allows increases at a regulated rate.
 The politicians behind these price controls aim to make housing costs “fairer” for tenants at the expense of landlords.
 But the unintended result of these policies, as seen in the 1970s, is that landlords will even abandon properties because the costs outweigh the benefits, with whole neighborhoods suffering as a result.
 Unfortunately, elected officials and their voters often forget these historical lessons.
 In 2019, New York City expanded rent stabilization.
 Now, as we repeat past mistakes, we are also repeating the consequences.

 Housing Stability and Tenant Protection Act